alexluke/bnj-presentation/script.md

 Here's some features that we've rolled out recently that we should start leveraging on new campaigns.

-Previously we didn't actually store an event for sending an email.
-Our impression counts were based off of how many people we were sending to minus the number of bounces.
-With our new email vendor, we're now storing exactly when an email actually gets sent, so we have more accurate numbers.
-That way we can fact in last chance suppressions and other details.
+Previously we didn't store a specific event for sending an email.
+Our impression counts were based off of how many people we were sending to with the bounces removed.
+With our new email vendor, we're now storing when an email actually gets sent, so we have more data to work with.
+Now we can factor in last chance suppressions and anything else that causes an email to not be sent.

 We're now also storing unsubscribes down to the touch that they happened on.
 This allows us to determine unsubscribe rates by the touch and see if there's something about a specific email that's driving more unsubscribes than usual.

-The last new features is better handling of direct mail events, specficially returns.
+The final new features is better handling of direct mail events, specficially returns.
 Historically Thistle has been a very email based system, but this change will allow us to have been insight into the performance of direct mail campaigns.